jshifman/final-shiny-project/README.md

 2) This projects is analyzes a wide range of topics in the NBA ranging from consistent players to timeout conversion https://github.com/christopherjenness/NBA-analytics

-3)This project is a NBA Rotation Chart https://naveedgol.com/NBARotationChart/
+3) This project is a NBA Rotation Chart https://naveedgol.com/NBARotationChart/

 What data-driven questions do you hope to answer about this domain (share at least 3)?